Joseph-Luper-Tsenum/CHIP-Seq-motif-discovery-by-homer/README.md

 The homer results for chromosome 18 is uploaded here as HomerResults.html  while the homer results for chromosome 19 is uploaded as ChIP-Seq_for Chromosome 19_Motifs.zip

+To learn more about homer, http://homer.ucsd.edu/homer/motif/ will be helpful

 ### References

+1. Ng SY, Bogu GK, Soh BS, Stanton LW.
+The long noncoding RNA RMST interacts with SOX2 to regulate neurogenesis.
+Mol Cell.
+2013 Aug 8;51(3):349-59. doi: 10.1016/j.molcel.2013.07.017.
+PMID: 23932716.

+2.